Msayed97/Vending-Machine/README.md

 # Vending Machine

 ## How to run
-1. clone reposatory into your local machine
+1. Clone this repository into your local machine.
-2. install docker , docker-compose
+2. Install docker, docker-compose.
-3. execute the following command : docker-compose up --build -d
+3. Execute the following command --> docker-compose up --build -d
+4. Send http requests to localhost:4000

 ## Assumptions